NYC Mayor Eric Adams is telling stores to have customers remove their face masks

 Any rule that would force immunocompromised people to remove their face masks would violate the federal Americans with Disabilities Act and the New York State Human Rights Law, according to Matthew Cortland, a lawyer who specializes in areas of disability and healthcare as a senior resident fellow at Data for Progress.

-Cortland urged people to push back on what he called a "morally repugnant and unlawful policy initiative" from Adams.
+Cortland urged people to push back on what they called a "morally repugnant and unlawful policy initiative" from Adams.

 It's not enough to say people would only need to drop their mask for a moment, Cortland said, adding that making it a condition for entering public stores amounts to discrimination.